-- Run the latest CXFS release. - Run a release that is the same or later than the release run by client-only nodes.
-(The only exception is if the release in question does not apply to the server-capable administration nodes.) - Run the same minor-level release (such as 7.0.3) on all server-capable administration nodes.
+- · Run the latest CXFS release. - Run a release that is the same or later than the release run by client-only nodes.
+(The only exception is if the release in question does not apply to the server-capable administration nodes.) - Run the same minor-level release (such as 7.0.3) on all server-capable administration nodes and client-only nodes.